Here's What You Need to Know About Paint Primers and Sealers for Your Next Project

 When planning a paint project, choosing the right color is certainly a critical decision, but preparing the surface properly is equally important to a flawless finish.
 Interior walls, cabinetry, wood furniture, metal surfaces, and exterior areas all look best when you have a solid foundation before you begin adding color.
 For most paint jobs, you should prime or seal the surface first to create a smooth base for paint.
 Primers and sealers provide an extra measure of assurance that the paint you use will adhere to its surface.
 In effect, primers and sealers are preparatory products that give the surface tooth that the paint can grip.
-Because of their importance, there are aisles dedicated to primer and sealers at home-improvement stores, which can make selecting the right product for your project tricky.
-To figure out what you're looking for, check out our guide to paint primers and sealers.
-We'll help you get the job done right, the first time.
+There are entire aisles dedicated to primer paints and sealers at home-improvement stores, which can make selecting the right product for your project tricky.
+To figure out what you're looking for, check out our guide to paint primers and sealers that will help you get the job done right the first time.

 Primers are formulated to adhere to the substrate and create a uniform surface for the finish coat.
 Primers stick to the surface; finish coats stick to the primer.
-Primers penetrate unpainted surfaces, smoothing out any porosity.
-Primers for wood, whether they are latex or oil-base, contain specialized ingredients that topcoats don't necessarily have, or have in lesser amounts.
+This type of product penetrates unpainted surfaces, smoothing out any porosity.
+Primers for wood, whether they are latex or oil-base, contain specialized ingredients that topcoats don't always have (or have in lesser amounts).
 Stain-inhibiting tannin blockers or preservatives that are found in primers, for instance, are designed to soak into raw wood and seal it so the tannins don't bleed through and stain the finish paint.
 Primers for other surfaces have similarly specialized ingredients.
-Latex primers are best for unfinished drywall.

-On raw interior wood, oil-base primers may be a better choice because of their surface penetration.
-On the exterior, a latex primer will last longer because it's more flexible, expanding and contracting with changes in temperature instead of cracking.
-There are a number of different kinds of primers—oil-base, shellac-base, water-base—and each has its own specialty.
-Ask your retailer for a recommendation on which product to use on the surface you're painting.
+On raw interior wood, oil-base primers ($19, The Home Depot) might be a better choice because of their surface penetration.
+On the exterior, a latex primer ($17, The Home Depot) will last longer because it's more flexible and can expand and contract with changes in temperature instead of cracking.
+There are a number of different kinds of primers, including oil-base, shellac-base, and water-base, and each has its own specialty.
+Ask your paint retailer for a recommendation on which product to use on the surface you're painting.

 Many homeowners, in a rush to complete a project, skip the primer and go right to the color coats.
-This shortcut often backfires because it may take an extra coat of color to get complete coverage.
-Because primer is cheaper than paint, that represents both wasted time and money.
+This shortcut often backfires because it might take an extra coat of color to get complete coverage.
+Because primer is typically cheaper than paint, that represents both wasted time and money.

 Primer is specially formulated to bond to raw wood and to seal porous surfaces such as drywall.
-Drywall and drywall joint compound soak up paint fast, and if you've invested in a high-quality paint, you want your investment on the wall, not in it.
-Prime all drywall joint compound and let the primer dry.
+Drywall and drywall joint compound soak up paint fast, and if you've invested in high-quality paint, you want your investment on the wall, not in it.
+For best results, prime all drywall joint compound and let the primer dry.
 Then prime the entire surface of the wall.

-Primer typically dries rapidly so you apply the finish coat sooner.
-So a good primer saves time, effort, and money.
-Consider tinting your primer to the color of your paint so the paint covers better.
-Your paint retailer can tint the primer.
+Primer typically dries rapidly so you can apply the finish coat sooner.
+A good primer saves time, effort, and money.
+Consider having your primer tinted to the color of your paint so the paint covers better.
+(Your paint retailer can typically do this for you.)

-Sealers, closely related to primers, are formulated to make a porous surface non-porous.
+Closely related to primers, sealers are formulated to make a porous surface non-porous.
 They are also used to cover knots and mildew to keep them from showing through the finish coats.
 You'll find oil-base sealers, as well as products with reactive resins and epoxies.
 Most of these products clean up with strong petroleum solvents.
 Use sealers when working with the following surfaces:

 Primers and sealers come in an array of formulations.
-It's important to choose the right one for your job.
+Choose the right one for your job using the following tips.

 - New unpainted wood: If the wood species won't leech tannins into the paint, use either a quality acrylic latex or an oil-base exterior wood primer.
 For woods that will stain the paint, apply an oil-base stain-blocking primer.
 Prime and paint bare wood within two weeks of installation to prevent the wood fibers from deteriorating and reducing adhesion.